calculquebec/cq-formation-nbody/readme.txt

-This N body gravitational code is written in C++ and depends on the existence of a Boost library to handle the parsing of the plain text parameter file and to generate pseudo-random numbers.
-The Makefile contains lines where you can specify the C++ compiler as well as any necessary compilation and linker flags.
+This N body gravitational code is written in C++, the Makefile contains lines where you can specify the C++ compiler as well as any necessary compilation and linker flags.
+The resulting binary is called "nbody" and should be run with the command
-The resulting binary is called "nbody" and should be run with the command ./nbody [parameter file]
+./nbody [parameter file]
 An example of a parameter file is provided (parameters.txt); if no parameter file is supplied to the program, it runs with the default parameter values